 In April of 2018, the Council approved the early extinguishment of the 2015 General Obligation Refunding Bonds.
-Effective May 1, 2018, the City paid the remaining principal balance on the bonds in the amount of \$231,000.
+Effective May 1, 2018, the City paid the remaining principal balance on the bonds in the amount of \$231,000 plus accrued interest.

 In June 2018, the City was notified by the Texas Commission on Environmental Quality (TCEQ) that an amended schedule for compliance with ordering provisions was approved and the City is in the process of meeting these requirements.
+The City has until April 2021, to fully implement these provisions and become in compliance.

-Subsequent events have been evaluated through September 17, 2018, the date the financial statements were available to be issued.
+Subsequent events have been evaluated through March 1, 2019, the date the financial statements were available to be issued.